 CUA50213 Diploma of Musical Theatre

 You will be trained to respond creatively to scripts and songs, collaborate effectively with others and make informed decisions about character interpretation.
-As a graduate of this course, your skills in acting will be as developed as your skills in singing and dancing.
+Training is practical, with an even distribution of classes in each of the disciplines of singing, dancing and acting.

 You will train in ensemble and solo singing in a range of musical theatre repertoire, acting technique for both spoken and sung dialogue, and in ensemble and individual dance in a variety of styles.

-The course culminates in a Showcase of your work in one of the NIDA Theatres attended by entertainment industry practitioners, producers and agents.
+The course culminates in a live showcase of your work in one of the NIDA Theatres attended by entertainment industry practitioners, producers and agents.

 About the course